 Reimbursement

-To ensure expenditures are correctly reported, all travelers are required to submit their travel information, along with receipts within 10 days after returning from a trip to Purdue Travel.
-An expense report will be created and is used to total all expenses incurred for the trip, deduct any amounts for pre-paid expenses and travel cash advances, and determine if a reimbursement is owed to the traveler or if the traveler needs to return unused cash advance funds.
-Expense reports not cleared within 120 days are reported as additional wages to the employee.
-The University follows the IRS accountable plan rule on submitting and reimbursement of expenses found in IRS publication 463.
+To ensure expenditures are correctly reported, all travelers should submit their receipts within 30 days from the last day of travel.
+Travelers should submit their travel expense report within 60 days after completion of travel.
+The travel expense report is used to total all expenses incurred for the trip, deduct any amounts for pre-paid expenses, travel cash advances and any expenses deemed to be personal, and determine if a reimbursement is owed to the traveler or if the traveler needs to return unused cash advance funds.